German mega-state votes in test for Merkel's conservatives | DW | 13.09.2020

 Green look to make gains

-The Greens, federally in opposition and favored by young voters, could emerge strong in Bonn and Aachen, where Green Sibylla Keupen could become mayor.
+The Greens, federally in opposition, are favored by young voters.
+The party could emerge strongly in Bonn and Aachen, where Green Sibylla Keupen could become mayor.

 Read more: Coalition agrees to electoral reforms to fend off bloated Bundestag

-Cologne, Germany's fourth-largest city, was expected to return mayor Henriette Reker, an independent backed by the Greens and Laschet's CDU, who in 2015 survived a knife attack on election eve.
+Cologne, Germany's fourth-largest city, was expected to re-elect mayor Henriette Reker, an independent backed by the Greens and Laschet's CDU, who in 2015 survived a knife attack on election eve.

 Cologne was expecting record postal voting, with some 230,000 applications for papers already submitted, representing a quarter of all eligible city electors.